Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Alignment.md

 - Ledger gets informed (Josh) and helps translate with Tica for educational purposes
 - LOA does the marketing

-Non-natives guide to the data and groups modules.
-Aka Verification and Governance.
+Product wise we talked about a non-natives guide to the data and groups modules; aka Verification and Governance chapters of the Re
--

 W34L has become a guild of methodology developers and ontological designers which ties in well to the science teams needs.